Skip to main content

 Through this Master's in Urban Planning, you'll learn:

-- fundamentals of planning
+• fundamentals of urban planning

 The majority of the course consists of a series of compulsory modules.
-They introduce you to the core values and principles of planning.
+They introduce you to the core values and principles of urban planning.
 You'll build on these throughout the rest of your studies and professional life.
 The main focus of these modules is the UK system, complemented by international examples.

 You'll also have a choice of optional modules.
 These help you to develop a specialisation in planning practice informed by the latest research.